RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/10_Viewer.en.md

 ![img](./img/open_viewer_screen.png "open viewer screen button")

 ### Viewer screen
-The viewer screen lists the files received from input files.
+The viewer screen tiles the files received from input files.

 ![img](./img/image_list.png "file list")

-Click the file you want to view from the list to bring it to the foreground.
+Click the file you want to view from the tile view to display the slide show.

 ![img](./img/show_image.png "show file")

-#### Front display operation
+#### How to operate during a slide show
-A toolbar is displayed in front view, and you can control the display of the file with each button.
+When the slideshow is displayed, a toolbar is displayed and each button can be used to control the display of the file.

 ![img](./img/toolbar.png "toolbar")